-Beauty Equals Goodness: A subtle but still unfortunate version occurs with Sachiko's two friends from her mommy-baby group.
+Beauty Equals Goodness: A subtle version occurs with Sachiko's two friends from her mommy-baby group.
 One, Mrs. Tanaka, looks like an anime drawing of Jennifer Aniston, and the other, Mrs. Katakura, looks much more like a Japanese woman actually would look like.
 Guess which one winds up being more accepting and supportive of Hikaru...

 Bitch in Sheep's Clothing: Akamatsu-sensei.
 Looks like he understands autism, but thinks that autistic students must be like Rain Man, and refuses to listen to his students' parents.
 And this is why the Special Ed class under him learned nothing.